The initial recommended measures in managing incontinence symptoms often relate to changes to diet and lifestyle:

 Successful management of urinary incontinence with the use of continence products can help people avoid the stigmatising effects of incontinence which can otherwise threaten social working and personal relationships.

-There are a wide range of medications available to treat different types of urinary incontinence but it is not within the remit of this website to discuss each one in detail.
+There are a wide range of medications available to treat different types of urinary incontinence - you can learn more about these here.

 For those patients who do not respond to medication or other interventions, surgery may be an option.